GPCsolutions/doliwoo/README.md

 **Known issues**

 WooCommerce VAT management vastly differs from Dolibarr and we need equivalence tables.
-Only French equivalence table is shipped at the moment.
+Only French and italian equivalence tables are shipped at the moment.

 ### Requirements ###

 **PHP extensions**

 * SOAP
 * OpenSSL

 **WordPress plugins**

 * Woocommerce >= 2.0.0

 **Dolibarr**

 * HTTPS access with a valid certificate
 * Dolibarr >= 3.4.0
 * Modules: